Learning Clique Forests: Methodology

 When we add a new clique $\tilde{c}$ and a new separator $\tilde{s}$ the gain in log-likelihood is:

 Instead, when we add a new clique $\tilde{c}$ by expanding an existing one $c$ the gain in log-likelihood is:

-It is possible to add a significance test to this gain function since the model with the additional clique and separator is nested in the previous model and the difference in log-likelihood is one-half of the \emph{deviance} \citep{Wasserman:2010:SCC:1965575}.
+It is possible to add a significance test to this gain function since the model with the additional clique and separator are nested and the difference in log-likelihood is one-half of the \emph{deviance} \citep{Wasserman:2010:SCC:1965575}.
 Under some relatively mild assumptions the deviance is asymptotically distributed as a chi-squared variable with $k$ degrees of freedom, where $k$ is the number of edges added to the model with the clique expansion \citep[Ch.
 5.2.2]{lauritzen1996}.
 Other possible siginificance tests could be a cross-validation on a different set or an information criteria such as AIC or BIC (\cite{akaike1974new,schwarz1978estimating}).

 When a test statistic is available it is conceivable to use the $p$-value as a gain function.
-The intuitive meaning is to build a network where the links of greatest significance are added first.
+The intuitive meaning is to build a network where the links of greatest statistical significance are added first.

+From a Bayesian perspective, here we are maximizing posterior probability $P(G|X)$ updating recursively the graph $G$ with the clique expansion move.
+In this framework, one starts with a model which assumes independent variables except for the initial clique $C_I$.
+Then, the gain table allows to chose the clique expansion operation which maximizes posterior probability by including one extra variable into the dependency structure.
+Given the greedy, recursive nature of the algorithm there is no guarantee to end at the global maxima.
+Nonetheless, this is an effective way to estimate inference structures with high posterior probabilities solving efficiently a problem which is otherwise NP-complete.